MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/configure-a-kms-host-computer-for-office.md

     cscript slmgr.vbs /dlv 70512334-47B4-44DB-A233-BE5EA33B914C
 ```

-The following text is an example of the output.
+The following text is an example of the output for Office 2016.
 The line that says: "License Status: Licensed" indicates that your KMS host computer is successfully activated.

    ```console
    Name: Office 16, OfficeKMSHostVL_KMS_Host edition